manan0209/PriceX/README.md

 I welcome contributions to PriceX!
 If you'd like to contribute, please follow these guidelines:

 - Fork the repository and create a new branch for your feature or bug fix.
--Ensure your code follows the existing code style and conventions.
+- Ensure your code follows the existing code style and conventions.
--Write clear and concise commit messages.
+- Write clear and concise commit messages.
--Test your changes thoroughly.
+- Test your changes thoroughly.
--Submit a pull request detailing the changes and improvements you've made.
+- Submit a pull request detailing the changes and improvements you've made.

 ## More